 David Williams is Director of Training and Development for CMS.
 In this the first of six articles on ‘Identity and Mission’, he introduces his topic with some reflections on ‘Identity Crisis’.
 Article 2, ‘Identity and Mission’, is here.
 Article 3, ‘Identity and Scripture’, is here.
-Keep watching Checkpoint Online for more in this series.
+Article 4, ‘Identity and Contextualisation’, is here.
+Article 5, ‘Identity and Hybridity, is here.
+Keep watching Checkpoint Online for the final in this series.

 Article One: Identity Crisis